tinysearch/tinysearch/benchmarks/word-index/README.md

 - The replacement inverted index deliberately includes every exact title/body term, including terms of three characters or fewer, because it replaces exact Xor membership as well as prefix expansion.
 - The discarded Xor-plus-vocabulary experiment had different responsibilities.
 It contained body/metadata terms absent from the same post's title, then excluded terms with three or fewer characters.
 The “production-shaped” comparison reproduces those body-minus-title and `>3` rules; there is no metadata in this corpus.
 - Raw vocabulary serialization is one sorted term per line with a final newline.
 The compact inverted format stores a four-byte magic, varint term count, varint vocabulary-byte length, the raw newline vocabulary, then a varint posting count and delta-coded document IDs for each term.
 Query offsets are rebuilt while decoding and are not serialized.
 - The simple inverted representation is exactly `Vec<(String, Vec<u32>)>` encoded with bincode 2 standard configuration.
-Xor8 comparisons use bincode 2 legacy configuration because that is production's compatibility format.
+Xor8 comparisons use bincode's version 1-compatible configuration because that is the production format.
 - Exact-index validation checks all exact postings and both uncapped and cap32 results for every real 3–8-character prefix.
 Exact prefix unions have no false positives.
 The harness does not estimate Xor8's empirical false-positive rate; its motivation is that up to 32 probabilistic probes amplify that known risk.
 - Prefix timings include materializing sorted result vectors.
 They are in-process p50/p95 wall-clock measurements, not Criterion confidence intervals; compare relative values and rerun on the deployment target.
 - Compression pipes the exact serialized bytes through `gzip -9 -c` and `brotli -q 11 -c`.